menu

 For a small town, there is also a high proportion of single, often educated, people living in Captiva.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Captiva.

-Being a small town, Captiva does not have a public transit system used by locals to get to and from work.
+Captiva is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Captiva is an extremely ethnically-diverse town.
 The people who call Captiva home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Captiva residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Captiva include German, Scottish, Jamaican, Irish, and Greek.
+Captiva also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.18% of the town’s residents.
+Important ancestries of people in Captiva include Scottish, German, Irish, Greek, and Yugoslavian.

 The most common language spoken in Captiva is English.
 Other important languages spoken here include Spanish and Italian.